$T\bar{T}$ deformation of random matrices: Discussion

 As mentioned in the introduction, recent work has shown interesting connections between the $T\bar{T}$ deformation with positive coupling~$\lambda$ and finite cut-off holography \cite{McGough:2016lol}.
 For two-dimensional JT gravity this was explored in \cite{Iliesiu:2020zld}, where the finite cut-off disc partition function was computed and matched with the $T\bar{T}$ deformation of the Schwarzian quantum mechanics \cite{Gross:2019ach}.
 Since higher topology contributions in ordinary JT gravity are captured by a double scaled Hermitian matrix model \cite{Saad:2019lba}, is there a deformed matrix model that captures higher topology contributions of finite cut-off JT gravity?

-Let us investigate this question by comparing the gravitational results in \cite{Iliesiu:2020zld} with general answers from matrix models.
-Consider the matrix expectation value of double trace operators in the large~$N$ limit, which take a particularly simple form.
+To answer this, let us consider the matrix expectation value of double trace operators in the large~$N$ limit, which take a universal and particularly simple form.
 The connected expectation value of two resolvent insertions

 for a single-cut matrix model only depends on the endpoints of the interval $(a_-,a_+)$ where the spectral density is supported.
 It is given by~\cite{Eynard:2015aea}

 which in the coincident limit $z_1=z_2=z$ becomes